These are example input scripts, the full API can be found here.

 saveas(m, "setInShape_setCell")

-//Read m form .ovf file.
+//Read m from .ovf file.

 m.loadfile("myfile.ovf")